OptimumAssessment/tfstools/README.md

 3. Run ```tfstools repo [repository name]```

 # Creating a build pipeline
-Most (if not all) components will share the same build pipeline.
+Most (if not all) Front-End components will share the same build pipeline.
 To get a copy of the correct build pipeline it has to be cloned from TFS.

-To clone a build pipeline to your repository, execute the following:
+To clone a build pipeline (using AssessmentPlayer pipeline as leading example) to your repository, execute the following:

 1. Open your terminal
 2. Run ```tfstools pipeline [repository name]```